 The Office of University Undergraduate Admissions requires the following information to have a completed application on file:

 • Completion of the online application form, including self-reported high school grades

 • Official SAT or ACT scores sent directly to Rutgers from the testing agency

 Only the above information is required to make a decision for admission to our program.
 No personal statements, letters of recommendation, or essays are required.
 Our admission application forms provide multiple opportunities for applicants to describe their accomplishments, activities, community service,employment, family obligations and personal experiences.

-(APPLICATIONS AVAILABLE FEB 1 FOR CURRENT RUTGERS STUDENTS SEEKING ADMISSION INTO THE COLLEGE OF NURSING)
+(APPLICATIONS AVAILABLE FEB 1 FOR CURRENT RUTGERS STUDENTS SEEKING ADMISSION INTO THE SCHOOL OF NURSING)

 (WE ARE NOT CURRENTLY ACCEPTING TRANSFER STUDENTS FROM OTHER [NON-RUTGERS] SCHOOLS INTO THIS PROGRAM.)

 Currently enrolled Rutgers undergraduate students working toward a degree who wish to apply for admission to the School of Nursing should submit an online school-to-school transfer application available at the School-to-School transfer website.